WordPress/WordPress-Coding-Standards/.github/issue_template.md

 - The error code for the sniff that is being triggered (you can see the sniff error codes by running `phpcs` with the `-s` flag).
 - The versions of PHPCS, WPCS and PHP you are using.

-If you are submitting a feature describe what that feature would be and why it should be useful.
+If you are submitting a feature request, please describe the feature in detail and why it would be useful.

 Thanks!
 -->